-- 6WINDGate 4.23 – OEM source code for Linux networking
+6WINDGate 4.23 – OEM foundation for Linux networking

-We have completed the networking feature set of 6WIND’s Turbo Appliance virtual routers (vRouters) to provide complete dynamic routing with VRF support and QoS.
+We have completed the networking feature set of 6WIND’s Turbo Appliance Virtual Border Routers (vRouters) to provide complete dynamic routing with VRF support and QoS.
 We now support PXE installation, which was a strong requirement from our bare metal customers.
 6WIND’s Virtual Accelerator vRouter now supports the latest OpenStack Rocky release and eliminates the need for VMs to be restarted after an update.
 Finally, 6WINDGate now supports NAT64 and gets a new, high-performance CG-Firewall module.

 Let’s review these features in detail, product by product.